How to Get From Chiang Mai to Sukhothai

 Step 1: Chiang Mai to Phitsanulok by Train

 Trains going from Chiang Mai Railway Station to Phitsanulok Train Station are available in the morning and the evening.
-However, we only included the morning trips for this route guide.

 TIP: Train tickets are sold up to 90 days before the day of departure.
 Book your ticket in advance as they tend to sell out fast!